 Link individual goals with

-organization’s goals
+organizations goals

 Communicate most crucial business